Wren6991/RISCBoy-180/notes.md

 ## RTL

-* PPU
-	* Think harder about palette RAM read/write collisions
-	* Possible to reduce RAM bandwidth for ABLIT/ATILE? (possibly have timing budget for 1-entry tilenum cache)
-* GPIOs
-	* Finalise list of peripherals
-* SPI flash read
 * Clocking
 	* Create DCO
 		* Hard macro?
 	* Create clock muxes and dividers
 	* Create control registers and hook everything up
 * Review resettable flops and see if they can be made non-reset for better density/routing
-* Hazard3: can use predecoded, registered versions of d_rs1/d_rs2 for stalled regfile read

 ## "Verification"